-The kappa value for the test set for the Gaussian Processes (GP) AO model is 0.83.
-The E_a was amongst the most important descriptors; the most influential being the descriptor that recognises the site as being ortho to a σ -bonded aromatic nitrogen atom (it is very common to azaheterocycles, which form the majority of the compounds in the data set).
+The κ value for the test set for the Gaussian processes (GP) AO model is 0.83.
+E_a was amongst the most important descriptors; the most influential being the descriptor that recognizes the site as being ortho to a σ -bonded aromatic nitrogen atom (it is very common to azaheterocycles, which form the majority of the compounds in the data set).
 The balanced accuracy of prediction was 0.90 for the test sets.
 The confusion matrix for the test set is shown in Figure 6.
-The y-scrambled result had kappa value of 0.05, which is considerably lower than the results from the test set, confirming that the models do not depend on spurious correlations between the observed experimental results and the measured descriptors.
+The yscrambled result had κ value of 0.05, which is considerably lower than the results from the test set, confirming that the models do not depend on spurious correlations between the observed experimental results and the measured descriptors.

-Fig. 6 The confusion matrix of the test set of Gaussian Processes model for AO1.
+Figure 6.
+The confusion matrix of the test set of Gaussian processes model for AO1.

-The GP Models for FMOs

-We used the simplified reaction mechanism for calculating the E_a for N- and S-oxidation by FMOs described in our previous work.
-[30] The initial tests, using AM1, demonstrated the feasibility of the mechanism, but unlike the correlation between the two methods for AOs, the correlation between semi-empirical methods and DFT for FMOs is only 0.26.
-The correlation did not improve after introducing separate correction factors for N- and S-oxidation, nor did it improve by dividing the SoM environments into further sub-environments (see Supporting Information).
-The low correlation can be explained by a hydrogen bond, which briefly forms between the cofactor and the leaving group during the transition state.
-[30] The hydrogen bond is observed in transition states optimised by DFT; however, it often does not form during the geometry optimisation with the semi-empirical method AM1.
+GP Models for FMOs.
+We used the simplified reaction mechanism for calculating E_a for N- and S-oxidation by FMOs described in our previous work.30 The initial tests, using AM1, demonstrated the feasibility of the mechanism, but unlike the correlation between the two methods for AOs, the correlation between semi-empirical methods and DFT for FMOs is only 0.26.
+The correlation did not improve after introducing separate correction factors for N- and S-oxidation, nor did it improve by dividing the SoM environments into further subenvironments (see Supporting Information).
+The low correlation can be explained by a hydrogen bond, which briefly forms between the cofactor and the leaving group during the transition state.30 The hydrogen bond is observed in transition states optimized by DFT; however, it often does not form during the geometry optimization with the semi-empirical method AM1.
 The bond is often missing because AM1 is not as good at estimating the energetics of hydrogen bonding as DFT; thus, the correlation between the two methods is weak.
 For more information see Supporting Information for FMOs.